Menu

 Come and Try / Driver Training

+We welcome all vehicles – new, old, high or low powered.
+You don't need to own a BMW to attend.
 A key focus of the BMW Drivers Club Melbourne is Driver Training – at all levels of experience.

 We provide training for all drivers, the younger ones in particular, in the safe use of a motor vehicle at all times, whether on the road or on the track.
 This is as much about skills as it is about attitude and awareness behind the wheel.
 Our Driver Training program also addresses the skills required to participate in motorkhanas and sprint days on racing circuits, all the way through to competitive racing.